Arnaz87/aulua/readme.md

 - table equality

 - TABLE INDEXING IS FREAKING LINEAR TIME!
-- GETTING A TABLE LENGTH IS EXPONENTIAL!
+- GETTING A TABLE LENGTH IS CUADRATIC!
-- Please use a proper hashmap implementation.
+- Please use a proper hashmap.
 - string.sub is linear, because Cobre doesn't have yet substring extraction

 # Incompatibilities with standard Lua